Hyperfine parameters

 Isotropic

 The isotropic option sets a 3D angular distribution of the site.
-The site parameters (the angels between the magnetic field and the quadrupole) are fixed.
+The site parameters (the angels between the magnetic field and the EFG) are fixed.
+This corresponds, for example, to randomly oriented powder samples or crystalites in a thin films.
+When preferred direction are expected or external field are applied this parameter must be False.

 Texture